NREL/WETOStack/_sources/software_dev/best_practices.md

 Refer to contextual guidelines and conventions for flags, syntax, and functionality.
 At a minimum, provide documentation via the help flag; extended documentation alongside examples and tutorials is helpful.
-- Input and output files: Use a common file structure relevant to the type of data produced from a software, and leverage the existing ecosystem of tools to pre- and post-process input and output files.
+- Input and output files: Use a common file structure relevant to the type of data produced from a software and leverage the existing ecosystem of tools to pre- and post-process input and output files.
 - Error messages: Identify an error messaging system that enables communicating to users without encumbering the development process.